 When we asked people living in Moldova about club and activities where newcomers can meet others, they responded:

 "The most famous attractions are Wine cellars, clubs.
 I recommend visiting in period May-October, to fond an extremely lovely green city such as Chisinau.
 The prices for food are from very low (local production) to average (for some imported goods), for services are quite low," added another expat in Chisinau.

 When we asked people living in Moldova what life is like and how people spend their time, they said:

 "Even though the country is poorest in Europe, you will never say that by being there.
-The cars on the street are expensive, people are dressed very well, even much better than are other Europeans.The priorities are not travelling or socializing around the world, but building a house, buying a better car, making great parties, where the tables are "ruined" because of the numerous extraordinary good dishes," said another person in Chisinau.
+The cars on the street are expensive, people are dressed very well, even much better than are other Europeans.The priorities are not travelling or socializing around the world, but building a house, buying a better car, making great parties, where the tables are "ruined" because of the numerous extraordinary good dishes," remarked another expat living in Chisinau, Moldova.